u-xt/Twitch-Chatbot-basic/README.md

 AWS>> https://amazonaws.com/

 You can also run the code from an old phone on a terminal, old computer or hire a cheap VPS since this code does not require much

+Installing the requirements is very easy, you can just open cmd and paste it or look for help on youtube if you are very dumb